SAP/ui5-tooling/docs/pages/OpenUI5.md

 # Consuming OpenUI5 Libraries

 OpenUI5 consumption with UI5 Tooling is very similar to SAPUI5 consumption.
-Please refer to the documentation on [SAPUI5 Development With the UI5 Tooling](./SAPUI5.md) for a general description of how UI5 Tooling can fetch and provide framework dependencies to your project.
+Please refer to the documentation on [Consuming SAPUI5 Libraries](./SAPUI5.md) for a general description of how UI5 Tooling can fetch and provide framework dependencies to your project.

 Note that projects using the SAPUI5 framework can depend on projects using the OpenUI5 framework.
 However, OpenUI5 projects can't depend on SAPUI5 projects.